nevesgustavo/desafiogo/README.md

-# This application will print a Code.education Rocks!
+# This application will only print a message 'Code.education Rocks!'

 ## Steps to execute